sunday-pizza-kitchen/sundaypizzakitchen.com/content/software/_index.md

 that but it never worked for me.
 I could always taste the vinegar.
 It was out in the front and center.
 I kept halving it until I removed it completely.

 I originally used honey instead of the sugar.
-I think I read somewhere the honey should be used in a non-cooked sauce and sugar in a cooked sauce.
+I think I read somewhere that honey should be used in a non-cooked sauce and sugar in a cooked sauce.
 But then my vegan friend, Ken, said that he doesn't eat honey.
 Oops.
 I guess I should have asked before we had that sauce contest.
 I've been using sugar